A Common, yet major problem

 - Pain or straining

-Guidelines can be useful to describe the appearance of bowel movements to your child's physician.
+These guidelines can be useful to describe the appearance of bowel movements to your child's physician.

-- Many of the patients whose constipation is treated successfully also experience significant improvement, or even the end of their bladder problems.
+- Many of the patients whose constipation is treated successfully also experience significant improvement, or even the end of, their bladder problems.

 - When constipation has been long-standing, it may take 6-12 months of continuous treatment before the intestine's function completely recovers.
 If treatment is stopped too soon, the constipation often returns.